Do you have something

 picture by US Fish and Wildlife

 Here is what Jed saw in East Washington's Mill Pond recently, a Hooded Merganser!
 What caught his eye was the odd crest on its head and the way it dove completely underwater looking for food.
+A quiet, secretive duck, the Hooded Merganser is the smallest of the North American mergansers, about the same size as the Wood Duck.

 The hooded merganser is a small diving duck with a long, pointed black bill.
 The adult male hooded merganser has a white fan-shaped crest on its head.
 It has bright yellow eyes, a black head, a white chest with two black stripes, a brownish-black back, rust-colored sides and a grayish-brown rump and tail.
 The female hooded merganser has brown eyes, a reddish crest, and grayish-brown feathers.

 Hooded Mergansers are the only merganser that lives (breeds and winters) exclusively in North America.
 It winters near coasts from British Columbia south to California and from New England south to Florida and Texas.
-The hooded merganser usually gathers in small groups of no more than 10 or 12.
-When they are startled, they will fly away.
-They are one of the fastest flying ducks.

 They like quiet, shallow, clear-water pools that have sandy or cobblestoned bottoms.
 They prefer ponds that are near or surrounded by deciduous woods: river bottomlands, small forest pools, millponds, swamps, and beaver ponds.